saashqdev/intake/src/docs/services/services-overview.md

 # Service Overview

-Services are the core units of deployment and management within dFlow.
+Services are the core units of deployment and management within inTake.
 Whether it's a backend API, a database, or a containerized app, each service is represented with detailed configuration, environment variables, logs, deployment history, and domain settings.

-dFlow currently supports the following service types:
+inTake currently supports the following service types:

 - [**App Service**](./app) – Deploy directly from Git providers like GitHub, GitLab, or Bitbucket.